Your browser doesn't support javascript.

 ABSTRACT

-PURPOSE: Uveal melanoma (UM) is a rare disease, with the highest incidence in people with a fair skin and light eyes.
-Eye colour is largely genetically determined and defined by a set of single nucleotide polymorphisms (SNPs).
-We set out to determine whether we could identify a SNP that is related to prognosis.
-DESIGN: We sequenced DNA from peripheral blood mononuclear cells of 392 patients with UM and obtained the genotype of six common eye colour-related SNPs.
-Clinical and histopathologic tumour characteristics, tumour chromosome status, and patient survival were compared among patients with different genotypes.
-SUBJECTS: 392 patients who underwent enucleation for UM at the Leiden University Medical Center, Leiden, The Netherlands.
-METHODS: We isolated DNA from peripheral blood leukocytes of 392 patients with UM and performed sequencing, using six eye colour SNPs from the HIrisPlex-S assay.
-The genotypes extracted from the sequencing data were uploaded onto the Hirisplex webtool (https://hirisplex.erasmusmc.nl/) for eye colour prediction.
-We tested the association of eye colour SNPs with tumour characteristics and chromosome aberrations using Pearson's chi-square test and Mann-Whitney U test and survival with Kaplan-Meier curves with log-rank test and Cox regression.
-MAIN OUTCOME MEASURES: UM-related survival.
-RESULTS: Of the total cohort of 392 patients with analysable genotype data, 307 (78%) were assigned to have blue eyes, 74 (19%) brown eyes and 11 (3%) could not be assigned to either blue or brown.
-Patients with a genetically-blue eye colour had a worse survival (p = 0.04).
-This was related to one genotype: patients with the G/G genotype of rs12913832 (HERC2) which codes for blue eye colour had a worse prognosis (p = 0.017), which was related to more often having high-risk tumours (monosomy of chromosome 3, p = 0.04) than patients with an A/G or A/A genotype.
-CONCLUSION: The G/G genotype of rs12913832 (HERC2), which is related to blue eye colour, is not only a genetic factor related to the risk to develop a UM, but is also linked to a worse prognosis, due to an association with a higher risk of developing a high-risk UM (carrying monosomy of chromosome 3).
+PURPOSE: Uveal melanoma (UM) is a rare disease, with the highest incidence in people with fair skin and light eyes.
+Eye color is largely genetically determined and is defined by a set of single nucleotide polymorphisms (SNPs).
+We set out to determine whether we could identify a SNP related to prognosis.
+DESIGN: We sequenced DNA from peripheral blood mononuclear cells of 392 patients with UM and obtained the genotype of 6 common eye color-related SNPs.
+Clinical and histopathologic tumor characteristics, tumor chromosome status, and patient survival were compared among patients with different genotypes.
+PARTICIPANTS: Three hundred ninety-two patients who underwent enucleation for UM at the Leiden University Medical Center, Leiden, The Netherlands.
+METHODS: We isolated DNA from peripheral blood leukocytes of 392 patients with UM and performed sequencing, using 6 eye color SNPs from the HIrisPlex-S assay (Erasmus MC, Walsh lab).
+The genotypes extracted from the sequencing data were uploaded onto the HIrisPlexwebtool (https://hirisplex.erasmusmc.nl/) for eye color prediction.
+We tested the association of eye color SNPs with tumor characteristics and chromosome aberrations using Pearson's chi-square test and the Mann-Whitney U test and evaluated survival with Kaplan-Meier curves with the log-rank test and Cox regression.
+MAIN OUTCOME MEASURES: Uveal melanoma-related survival.
+RESULTS: Of 392 patients with analyzable genotype data, 307 patients (78%) were assigned blue eyes, 74 patients (19%) were assigned brown eyes, and 11 patients (3%) could not be assigned to either blue or brown.
+Patients with a genetically blue eye color showed worse survival (P = 0.04).
+This was related to 1 genotype: patients with the G/G genotype of rs12913832 (HERC2), which codes for blue eye color showed a worse prognosis (P = 0.017) and more often had high-risk tumors (monosomy of chromosome 3; P = 0.04) than in patients with an A/G or A/A genotype.
+CONCLUSIONS: The G/G genotype of rs12913832 (HERC2), which is related to blue eye color, not only is a genetic factor related to the risk of UM develop, but also is linked to a worse prognosis because of an association with a higher risk of a high-risk UM developing (carrying monosomy of chromosome 3).
+FINANCIAL DISCLOSURE(S): The author(s) have no proprietary or commercial interest in any materials discussed in this article.

 3.